billsmaldon/2octave/README.md

 The code of encoder.c and encoder.h is a derivative work of the code from

-Buxtronix, hich is licensed GPL v3.
+Buxtronix, which is licensed GPL v3.
 This code therefore is also licensed

 under the terms of the GNU Public License, verison 3.